 In case the decedent had a will and testament which particularly stated formal probate, summary administration will be unavailable, even though any of the aforementioned criteria are being fulfilled.

 Summary administration begins with the filing of a petition in court, which can be filed by any beneficiary or a person who’s nominated as a personal representative as per the decedent’s will.
 However, if there is any surviving spouse, it ought to be signed and verified by him or her.

 The distribution of the assets of the estate is done to all the beneficiaries and creditors once the court orders to do so, after examining the eligibility and verifying the facts of such a summary administration.

 There are several effects of creditor claims and Florida homestead on summary administration, which are dependent on various relevant factors.
-In case the decedent is dead for more than a period of 2 years, creditor claims will be out of the picture because of Florida’s 2-year non-claim provision prohibiting such claims which are not brought within 2 years of the decedent’s death.
+In case the decedent is dead for more than a period of two years, creditor claims will be out of the picture because of Florida’s two-year nonclaim provision prohibiting such claims which are not brought within two years of the decedent’s death.

-Although, in a situation where the decedent is not dead for 2 years, the creditor claims must be taken into consideration before the issuance of an order of summary administration.
+Although, in a situation where the decedent is not dead for two years, the creditor claims must be taken into consideration before the issuance of an order of summary administration.

 There is also a mandatory requisite under the Florida law which states that the petitioner in a proceeding of summary administration must make an unambiguous inquiry and thereby diligently search for any known or reasonably discoverable creditors, send a copy of such a petition to those creditors and make a payment provision for them to the extent of the availability of the assets.